-Another factor which influence the action of the scissors is their workmanship.
-This has to do with whether the scissors are handmade or are made by machines.
-Most of cheap shears are produced by machines, but expensive shears are handmade by proficients who are responsible for each shears from beginning to the end.
-Yes, some professional hairdressers can achieve same results with cheap shears as well, but unfortunately poor quality tools accumulate more stress to wrists and hands, causing different conditions.
+Another factor which influences the action of the scissors is their workmanship.
+This has to do with whether the scissors are handmade or machine-made.
+Most cheap shears are produced by machines.
+Expensive shears are handmade by experts who are responsible for each pair of scissors from beginning to end.
+Some professional hairdressers can achieve the same results with cheap shears.
+But, unfortunately, low-quality tools cause more stress on the wrists and hands, which, in turn, causes different medical conditions.

-In general there are two types of hair shears – Japanese and German or, in other words, convex edge or bevel edge shears.
-Before you make a decision you have to know that convex edge blades are extremely sharp and give quick and smooth cut, sometimes called as “butter cut”, but bevel edge blades are often serrated, giving more firm and crisp cut.
-It should be mentioned, that beveled edge blade is thicker than convex edge blade, therefore, it does not cut as well as convex edge blade and damages more quickly.
-Blades usually are chosen, basing on hairdressers taste, comfort, cutting technique and experience.
-As a whole there are convex, semi convex and beveled shears.
+In general, there are two types of hair shears: Japanese and German style, otherwise known as convex edge or beveled edge, respectively.
+Before you make a decision, remember that convex edge scissors are extremely sharp, giving a quick, smooth cut that is sometimes called a “butter cut”.
+Beveled edge blades are often serrated, giving a firmer and crisper cut.
+It should be mentioned that the beveled edge blade is thicker than the convex edge blade.
+This means that it does not cut as well and becomes damaged more quickly.
+Blades usually are chosen based on taste, comfort, cutting technique, and experience of the hairdresser that will be using them.

-It should be mentioned, that it is very important to obtain shears which can be honed, because if you have bought expensive shears which cannot be honed, but only replaced, this is not smart investment.
-Expensive and good hair shears should last for up to 400 hair cuts before they need sharpening or replacing, if they are properly and carefully used.
-Bevel edge stainless steel shears are the best choice for qualitative hair cutting shears, because they last for long time and they are the least expensive to sharpen.
+It is very important to buy shears which can be honed.
+Buying expensive shears which cannot be sharpened but merely replaced is not a smart investment.
+Good, expensive hair shears should last for about 400 haircuts before they need sharpening or replacing, if they are used properly and carefully.
+Beveled edge stainless-steel scissors are the best choice for high-quality hair cutting shears because they last for a long time and are the least expensive to sharpen.

 Another difference between hair cutting shears can be found on their surface.
-This has to do with whether they are shiny-surfaced or satin-finished.
-In general, shiny-surfaced shears are more resistible against corrosion and scratches.
+This has to do with whether they are shiny- or satin-finished.
+In general, shiny-surfaced shears are more resistant to corrosion and scratches.

-In recent years manufacturers of hair shears have introduced several design elements which improve ergonomics and thus comfort, reducing the risk of occupational diseases, for example, finger rest, finger inserts and asymmetric handles.
-Unfortunately your hands cannot tell you which of these elements they like, therefore, you have to experiments and pay attention to your hands and their response to different types of scissors.
+In recent years, manufacturers have introduced several design elements which improve ergonomics.
+This improves comfort and reduces the risk of occupational diseases.
+These improvements include finger rests, finger inserts, and asymmetric handles.
+Unfortunately, your hands cannot tell you ahead of time which of these elements they will like.
+Instead, you will have to experiment and pay attention to your hands and their response to different types of scissors.

-Everyone should remember that hair cutting shears do not magically work for their own.
-No matter how expensive those shears are, they will not cut hair for you and they will not give you a higher quality cut.
+Everyone should remember that hair cutting shears do not magically work on their own.
+No matter how expensive those shears are, they will not cut the hair for you.
+More expensive scissors will not automatically give you a higher quality cut.
 The price tag on a pair of shears is simply a measure of their quality.
 With so many different shears on the market, it is best to have an idea of what you want and need before you start shopping so as not to get overwhelmed.